Skip to content

 How to treat a stye

-Most styes will usually go away on its own in one to two weeks.
+Most styes will usually go away on their own in one to two weeks.
 Here are some at home treatments that can help with the healing process:

 • Keep eyes clean - Don't wear eye makeup or contact lenses until the style has healed.
 The contact lenses that were last worn may contain the bacteria.
-If you wear weekly or monthly disposables, it is safer to throw out the old pair of contact lenses.
+If you wear weekly or monthly disposable lenses, it is safer to throw out the old pair of contact lenses.

 • Do not try to pop the stye - Leave the stye alone.
 Trying to pop or squeeze the stye to get the pus out may cause the infection to spread.